design-first/system-designer/README.md

 Once you have created your model, System Designer generates the skeletons of all your methods.
 You only have then to add your code to implement them.

 System Designer provides you helpers to manage your components.
-You can easily navigate threw components to create your application.
+You can easily navigate through components to create your application.

 #### Create components graphically